We are proudly associated with Central India’s First NABL Accredited Laboratory

 A Yes.
 Your hormone levels change throughout your cycle and have to be measured at specific times to diagnose an imbalance.
 Your doctor or nurse will tell you exactly when to have each test done.

-Q What is a normal level for each hormone?
+Q What is a normal level or normal range for each female hormone?

 A The “normal” levels vary by laboratory, so you’ll have to discuss these values and your results with your doctor or nurse.